 The Swedish school system

 Education is key in Sweden.
-It’s tax-financed, and compulsory from the age of 6.
+It is tax-financed, and compulsory from the age of 6.

-Swedish children go to school for at least ten years.
-That's mandated by the Swedish Education Act (link in Swedish).
+In the Swedish school system, children go to school for at least ten years from the year they turn six, as mandated by the Swedish Education Act (link in Swedish).
+Sweden's long focus on education is quoted as one of the explanations for the country's capacity for innovation.

-In Sweden, förskola (nursery school, or preschool) is provided by municipalities for children ages one to five.
+Förskola (nursery school, or preschool) is provided by Swedish municipalities for children ages one to five.
 The amount of municipal subsidy for preschool depends on the child’s age and whether the parents work, study, are unemployed or on parental leave for other children.

 Swedish preschool emphasises the importance of play in a child’s development, with a curriculum aiming to ensure children’s individual needs and interests.
 Gender-aware education is increasingly common, striving to provide children with the same opportunities in life regardless of gender.